crazy-giraffe-software/dmxdemonstrator/hardware/README.md

 For the components which connect to an Arduino, the readme provides a list of known compatible Arduino platforms.
 The DMX Demonstrator family will likely work with most Arduino boards, real or clones, but if you are having an
 [issue](https://github.com/crazy-giraffe-software/dmxdemonstrator/issues) with a particular board, open an issue to ask for verification.
 Please provide as much detail on the board and where is was obtained as possible.
+Most compatibility issues are resolved by updating the software and do not require hardware revisions.

 The following is a definition of some compatibilities: